-đź“– Book 4: Love Remembers in Silence launches April 26 — pre-order for $4.99 Pre-order on Amazon →
+đź“– Book 4: Love Remembers in Silence is here — available now on Amazon for $4.99 Read on Amazon →

 The Complete Saga

 3,200 years of human history.
 138 generations.
 Two competing networks locked in an existential battle over humanity's survival.
-Explore the complete timeline.
+Books 1–5 are available now.

 Book 1: The Aethelred Cipher